 Anyone who has diabetes is at risk of developing diabetic retinopathy.
 Additional factors can increase the risk:

-The physician will look for:
+The retina doctor will look for:

 Regular dilated eye exams by an ophthalmologist are important, especially for those who are at a higher risk for diabetic retinopathy or diabetes.
-If you are over age 50, an exam every 1 to 2 years is a good idea so the physician can look for signs of diabetes or diabetic retinopathy before any vision loss has occurred.
+If you are over age 50, an exam every 1 to 2 years is a good idea so the retina doctor can look for signs of diabetes or diabetic retinopathy before any vision loss has occurred.

 In addition to checking for signs of diabetic eye disease, a comprehensive dilated eye exam will evaluate your vision/need for corrective lenses, eye pressure (looking for glaucoma), the “front” of the eye (eyelids, cornea, checking for dry eye), lens (looking for cataracts), as well as a complete exam of the retina and vitreous.